python-como-usar-propiedades

 Using Properties

-With the properties defined, values can be retrieved and set using attribute syntax, making the code cleaner and more readable.
+With the properties defined, you can get and set values using attribute syntax, which makes the code cleaner and more readable.

 persona = Persona("Luis", 25)